mathiasgreve/instapy/README.md

 # Instapy
-A python package with a provided command line interface.

 Instapy is an image converter that convertes your JPEG to a greyscale or sepia version.

+It is a python package with a provided command line interface.

 ## Setting Up the Project